ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-http-icpu-onnx/readme.md

 The following sections will explain how to build a Docker container image of an inference server solution that uses AI logic (i.e., YoloV3 for object detection) on a CPU accelerated IoT Edge Device.
 1. Create a [YoloV3 inference engine](create_yolov3_icpu_inference_engine.ipynb).
 The inference engine wrapper will retrieve image data, analyze it, and return the analysis as output.
 2. Create a [local Docker image](create_yolov3_icpu_container_image.ipynb) to containerize the ML solution.
 The ML solution consists of a web application and an inference server.
 3. Finally, [update the deployment manifest template file](create_yolov3_icpu_deployment_manifest.ipynb) with a custom template based on this sample.
-Notice that there is a pre-built deployment manifest template named [deployment.lva_common.template.json](../../../common/deployment.lva_common.template.json), which will be overridden with parameters specific for this sample.
+Notice that there is a pre-built deployment manifest template named [deployment.lva_common.template.json](../../../common/deployment.lva_common.template.json), which will be used to generate a new template with specific parameters for this sample.

 ## Deploy Your Docker Image
 The image below summarizes the deployment scheme of LVA.
 As the image indicates, LVA can utilize containers hosted on the Internet, on a local network, or even on a local machine.